What to expect

 Before

-You need a referral from your doctor to book an appointment for this scan if you are under 40 years old.
-If you are over 40, referrals are not required.
-However, we need the name of your medical provider so we can send the results to them.
+If you are under 40 years old, in most cases a referral from a GP or specialist is required.
+If you are over 40, referrals are generally not required.
+However, we need the name of your medical provider (GP or specialist).

 If this is a routine check-up, try to book your appointment the week after your period when your breasts are less sensitive.
 Let the booking staff know if you have had a mammogram at another imaging centre, as we do compare your images to look for any change.

-If you have new symptoms such as a palpable lump or nipple discharge, let the booking staff know when you book your mammogram so we can ensure that a breast radiologist is on-site.
+If you have new symptoms such as a palpable lump or nipple discharge, let the booking staff know when you book your mammogram so we can ensure that a breast radiologist is on-site if applicable.

 On the day of your examination do not wear roll-on deodorant, talcum powder or lotion on your breast as these may show up on your mammogram.
 It’s best to wear a two-piece outfit as you will need to undress from the waist up and you will be given a gown to wear.